Dandenong - South

 PROFILE FAQ

-Dandenong - South has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Dandenong - South has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

 Changes to local infrastructure significantly affect an area's performance.
-AreaSearch identified 68 projects potentially impacting the region.
-Notable initiatives include Webster Street Level Crossing Removal, Casey Green Estate, Glismann Road Development Plan, and Princes Highway Intersection Upgrades.
-The following details projects likely most relevant.
+AreaSearch identified 68 projects that could impact the region.
+Major initiatives include Webster Street Level Crossing Removal, Casey Green Estate, Glismann Road Development Plan, and Princes Highway Intersection Upgrades.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.